DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   - Select the "Realm settings" Menu
   - Select the "Themes" Tab
   - Select "scim" for the "Admin console theme"
-  - Click the "Save" button => the "Realm sucessfully updated" message is displayed
+  - Click the "Save" button => the "Realm successfully updated" message is displayed
   - Refresh the browser page => a "Page not found..." message is displayed
   - Click on the "Go to the home page >>" hyperlink